DocNow/docnow/docs/cloud/digital-ocean.md

 ### Create an SSH Key

-To host your Docnow Application on DigitalOcean you will need SSH (Secure Shell, allows for secure access to remote servers).
+To host your Docnow Application on Linode you will need SSH (Secure Shell, allows for secure access to remote servers).

 SSH uses public and private keys.

-* Your public SSH key is what you'll provide DigitalOcean in order to authorize access to your server.
+* Your public SSH key is what you'll provide Linode in order to authorize access to your server.
-* Your private SSH key remains on your computer and is required to log into your DigitalOcean server.
+* Your private SSH key remains on your computer and is required to log into your Linode server.

 **Creating an SSH keypair**